Julianbullmagic/performer-coop/SUPABASE_SETUP.md

 3. Visit `http://localhost:3000` in your browser

-4. Try creating a booking lead and verify it appears in the list
+4. Try registering, verifying your email, and logging in

 ## 7. Troubleshooting